-Staying well hydrated is an important piece of maintaining good health and wellness.
+Staying well hydrated is important for maintaining good health and wellness.
 But for those who have diabetes — a chronic condition in which your blood sugars are too high — there are certain dietary changes you’ll need to make that can limit your choices of what to drink.

 “Having diabetes means you need to try to eat a healthy, balanced diet.
 If you don’t, then the medications don’t work as well as they could, and you may need more medications,” says Dr. Kathleen Wyne, an endocrinologist at the Ohio State University Wexner Medical Center in Columbus.

 — Type 1: The pancreas makes very little or no insulin, a hormone that helps regulate blood glucose or blood sugar levels.
 It’s an autoimmune condition in which the immune system mistakenly attacks the cells of the pancreas and stops them from working properly.

 — Type 2: A chronic health condition that tends to affect older adults and is typically related to obesity and poor diet.
 People with Type 2 diabetes may make some insulin, but their bodies don’t respond as well to it as they should, and that leads to blood sugar levels that are too high.